-Making the classic cool again is one of our favourite baby name trends: using a surname as a first name.
+Making the classic cool again is one of our favourite baby name trends: using last names as a first name.
 Quite popular in the US, using a surname first is fast gaining popularity here in Australia.
 There’s certainly something to be said for the way a common surname, such as Smith, can turn super cool when used as a first name.

 Here are 20 of the best surnames that work perfectly when swung around to the front.

 Anderson: American journo and television personality, Anderson Cooper, hit the surname jackpot with two of the most popular surnames in the one name.